OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/tutorials.md

 As explained in the command-line quick start guide, TOPP shell is available for those who are comfortable with executing command line tools and writing scripts.

-To read the information of a file, you can just type the following in the command line and press <kbd>Enter</kbd>.
+To read the information of a file, just type the following in the command line and press <kbd>Enter</kbd>.

 ```bash
 FileInfo -in <insert input file> -out <insert output file>